Yuuji1140/CS151-Todo-App/README.md

   - Presentation: Formed two diagrams, gave feedback for others.
 Helped with forming the slides, worked with team to brainstorm and put together the flow of the demo.
 Presented slides.
   - Code: Focused on backend and linking frontend to backend.
 Refactored code as needed during integrations.
 Helped with general debugging for overall project and acted as team lead/project manager/product owner.
 - Viet Nguyen
-  - Proposal:
+  - Proposal: Brainstormed ideas, created diagrams, worked on proposal, and provided feedback
-  - Presentation:
+  - Presentation: Collaborated with demo flow, provide slide feedbacks, demonstrated the program's frontend during presentation
-  - Code:
+  - Code: Focused on database linkage with the backend, and linking frontend with backend.
+Helped debug data parsing issues between the two ends.
 - Hike Yegiyan
     - Proposal: Brainstormed ideas, created diagrams, worked on proposal, provided feedback, and eventually decided on and mapped out our Warehouse Manager application.
     - Presentation: Collaborated on the flow of the demo, gave feedback for the slides, and demonstrated the program and its frontend usage in-class during presentation.